jxchen01/jxchen01.github.io/_posts/Think-About-Deep-Learning.md

 project: true
 comments: true
 ---
+-->

 # Think about Deep Learning

 I built this webpage to host my notes, thoughts and resources I collected during my study of deep learning (DL).
 Some of the tutorials were written by myself, while a large number of online rescoures are also included.

-Briefly, I am a 5th-year graduate student at the University of Notre Dame.
-My researches focus on medical image analysis.
-So, my DL study was aiming at medical imaging applications.
+Since my researches focus on medical image analysis, my DL study was aiming more at medical imaging applications.

 ## Introduction to Convolutional Neural Network (CNN)